Syllabus - Topics in Econometrics (ECO5106)

 • Your main econometric specification

-• What you intend to test/explore in your analysis (for instance the sample size needed, the impact of choices regarding the level of fixed effects chosen, etc)
+• What you intend to test/explore with your simulation (for instance the sample size needed, the impact of choices regarding the level of fixed effects chosen, etc).
+What will you learn with your simulation?

 Deliverables